Billwerder-Moorfleet station

-Billwerder-Moorfleet is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn lines S2 and S21.
+Billwerder-Moorfleet is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn line S2.
 The station was originally opened in 1842 and is located in the Hamburg district of Billwerder, Germany.
 Billwerder is part of the Hamburg borough of Bergedorf.

 History

 The station was opened by the Hamburg-Bergedorf Railway Company in 1842 to serve the commuter rail in Hamburg's south-eastern quarters.
 On 1 June 1958 Billwerder-Moorfleet station was electrified and integrated into the Hamburg S-Bahn network.

 Before the Berlin-Hamburg railway was re-built at the beginning of the 1990s, the station had an island platform.
 One side of it was cut off, because the space was needed for the railway line and a new container terminal, and the rest was changed into a side platform.
 On the other side of the S-Bahn track, in front of the station building, a new side platform was built as a replacement, so today the station has two side platforms.
 Also there was a signal box, which was demolished along with the island platform.